 - Master of Business Administration

-That’s when he began working in composites, starting with America’s Cup boats.
-He stayed with composites doing assorted jobs, often big multinational projects, became a foreman, moved into management and built up his own contract teams “people I could call in from all over the world”.
+That’s when he began working as a composite boat builder, starting with America’s Cup yachts.
+He often worked on big multinational projects, became a foreman, moved into management and built up his own contract team of “people I could call in from all over the world”.
 He even worked for a sheikh at one point.

 Greg had planned to begin tertiary study in 2006, but when his wife became pregnant with their second child, he decided to carry on working.

 “I loved the cut and thrust of business, particularly in the Middle East, but I knew there were some gaps in my knowledge.
 I also wanted my children to grow up Kiwis, so eventually we made the decision to return to New Zealand."

 "I knew that for work in the future, more doors would open if I had some letters after my name; that all my years of experience weren’t quite enough.”

 In 2015 Greg completed the Certificate of University Preparation (CUP) course during summer school at the University of Waikato.

 “It had been 20 years since I’d been at school, and things change; what you need to know changes.
 I did calculus and basic maths papers, critical thought, and physics.
 It was all about learning to learn again, including those all-important soft skills, such as listening, note-taking and writing.”